xunker/panasonic_typewriter_interface/README.md

 The included code will read data from the `Serial` device (usually USB Serial) and relay that to the typewriter in the correct format.

+## Adapter Board

+There's an [adapter board](adapter_boards/README.md) available to ease assembly, and to provide additional features.

 ### Configure

-NOTE: if you are using the included adapter board, you do not need to do any additional configuration.
+NOTE: if you are using the included [adapter board](adapter_boards/README.md), you do not need to do any additional configuration.
 Simply connect your cable and adjust the "Cable Type" jumpers so they are both closest to whichever LED (D1 or D2) is lit up.